Annual Web Report - Plans and Reports - About Us - OAISD Home

 Annual Web Report

-2022-2023 FISCAL YEAR
+2023-2024 FISCAL YEAR

 This report is a welcome opportunity for OAISD to communicate with our community about how we utilize the resources provided to us.
 Our spending decisions support our mission to provide and enrich educational opportunities for students, schools, and communities.

-In partnership, Ottawa Area Intermediate School District and its member schools serve over 48,000 students ages 0-26 throughout Ottawa and parts of Allegan Counties.
+In partnership, Ottawa Area Intermediate School District and its member schools serve approximately 48,000 students ages 0-26 throughout Ottawa and parts of Allegan Counties.
 OAISD operates programs located in building sites throughout Ottawa County.

 Intermediate school districts (ISDs) serve as a regional support system for all public, charter and non-public schools in their geographically defined area.
 There are 56 Intermediate School Districts (ISDs) or Regional Education Service Agencies (RESAs) in Michigan.
 Because each region is unique in terms of geography, economic condition, and population, no two ISDs are alike, and each reflects the unique features of its region.